 The Dr. Sysan Nochajski Memorial fund provides an award or conference travel support to a student in the Occupational Therapy program who demonstrates excellence in disability practice in fieldwork, research or community service.

 This scholarship for fifth-year occupational therapy students is awarded in memory of Kathy Schaffer, a 1987 graduate of the UB Occupational Therapy Baccalaureate program and senior therapist at Erie County Medical Center.
 Students are nominated for the award by OT faculty.
-A committee of faculty members, colleagues and family members selects the recipeint.
+A committee of faculty members, colleagues and family members selects the recipient.

 All funds support activities of the UB chapter of Pi Theta Epsilon, the national honor society for occupational therapy students and alumni.